 Martin is currently a co-executive producer and writer for the show.
 And though Martin tends to live frugally in his personal life, he spared no expense on set.
 HBO reportedly extended huge budgets for the lavish sets, decadent costumes, and far-flung locations.
 Season One of Game of Thrones reportedly cost around $60 million.
 For Season Two, crews filmed in Northern Ireland and Malta simultaneously, with Morocco and Iceland making appearances as well.

 Today you'll likely find Martin in one of his two Santa Fe residences (both located on the same street) penning The Winds of Winter, the next-to-last book in his series.
-Despite making $15 million per year and having a net worth of $50 million, he still drives an old Mazda and prefers local eateries over fine-dining establishments.
+Despite making more than $15 million per year and having a net worth of $50 million, he still drives an old Mazda and prefers local eateries over fine-dining establishments.
 His favorite cuisines are decidedly blue-collar fare: barbecue and Mexican food.
 He lives in a very modest house in Santa Fe and owns a second, equally modest house, around the corner.
 He occasionally attends parties, shares meals, and has drinks with fans.
 In the past he has even invited the odd fan into his home.
 Just be warned, if you happen to see Martin at a party, don't ask him to sign anything or talk about Game of Thrones.
 As he's made clear on his Livejournal, he just might prefer if you flirt a little and buy him a drink instead.